Westringia fruticosa

 Origin: NSW, ACT, VIC, TAS.

-Cultural notes: A fast growing shrub that prefers moist, well drained soils in a partly shaded position.
+Cultural notes: A fast-growing shrub that prefers moist, well-drained soils in a partly shaded position.

 Maintenance Should be pruned after flowering to maintain shape and encourage new growth.